bbrrck/bbrrck.github.io/index.md

   <a title="personal page" href="https://team.inria.fr/imagine/stefanie-hahmann/">Stefanie Hahmann</a>,
   <a title="personal page" href="http://www-evasion.inrialpes.fr/~Georges-Pierre.Bonneau/">Georges-Pierre Bonneau</a>
   (Inria Grenoble) and Nathalie Saguin-Sprynski (CEA-Leti).
+  My thesis was one of the three recognized with the <a href="https://prixigrv2018.sciencesconf.org/">Prix de thèse IG-RV 2018</a>.
   Before that, I got my BSc and MSc from Comenius University in Bratislava, my advisor was <a title="researchgate profile" href="https://www.researchgate.net/profile/Pavel_Chalmoviansky">Pavel Chalmovianský</a>.
 </p>
 </div>